SPUR-TECH/Any-And-All/README.md

 https://any-and-all.herokuapp.com/

-Any And All is a B2C E-commerce online shopping site with easy to use navigation to all pages with a search bar that can search any category or price or even key words in any product making the site very accessible and easy to use for any level of user.
+Any And All is a B2C E-commerce online shopping site dealing directly from business to customer.
+Designed with an easy to use navigation to all pages with a search bar that can search any category or price or even key words in any product, making the site very accessible and easy to use for any level of user.
 The site consists of a sign up, sign in an sign out ability for ease of second visit saving customer details so check out will be super quick and easy with a secure payment system through Stripe payments so all user details are protected.
 The user also has the option of signing up for a newsletter and checking out our Facebook page to stay up to date with all the latest deals and discounted products.
 C.R.U.D functionality for users and staff.....